Shop Trending Home Décor (U.S.) Shop Trending Home Décor (Canada)

 Decorating your home shouldn’t feel overwhelming or expensive—especially when you live in a small home, condo, or rental.
 Today’s most-loved décor styles are all about comfort, natural textures, and calm rooms that are easy to live in.
 The best part?
 You can mix and match them using pieces that are available online and sized for compact spaces.

 In this guide, we’ll walk through the top trending home décor styles in North America right now, and show you how to apply them to small spaces without visual clutter.
-If you’re working on your whole home, pair this article with our Ultimate Guide to Decorating Small Spaces Without Clutter for a complete plan.
+If you want a full plan for layout and storage, pair this article with our Ultimate Guide to Decorating Small Spaces Without Clutter .

 What Makes a Trend “Liveable” in a Small Space?